Skip to main content

 When a dependency completes, Grackle automatically unblocks any tasks that were waiting on it.

-The web UI shows these dependencies as a DAG (directed acyclic graph) in the project's Graph tab, and as a kanban board in the Board tab.
+The web UI shows these dependencies as a DAG (directed acyclic graph) in the workspace's Graph tab, and as a kanban board in the Board tab.

 Branch isolation